ZJULearning/efanna/README.md

   sift\_base.fvecs -- database points
   sift.trees -- struncated KD-trees built by EFANNA
   16 -- number of trees to build
-* index building in one file:
+* index building at one time:

   		cd efanna/samples/
-		./sample/efanna_index sift_base.fvecs sift.index 8 8 8
+		./sample/efanna_index sift_base.fvecs sift.trees sitf.graph 16 8 8 30 25 10 10 8

 	Meaning of the parameters(from left to right)

    sift\_base.fvecs -- database points
    sift.trees -- struncated KD-trees built by EFANNA
+   sift.graph --
-   8 -- number of trees for building index
+   16 -- number of trees in total for building index
    8 -- conquer-to-depth
    8 -- iteration number
+   30 -- L
+   25 -- check
+   10 -- K
+   10 -- S
+   8 -- 8 trees out of 16 are used for building graph

 * ANN search